snacsnoc/snacklinux/README.md

 ##### Toolchain
-1. Download buildroot 2013.11 and place this file [buildroot-2013.11/.config](https://bitbucket.org/snacsnoc/snacklinux/src/master/buildroot-2013.11/.config) in the buildroot directory.
+1. Download buildroot 2013.11 and place this file [buildroot-2013.11/.config](https://bitbucket.org/snacsnoc/snacklinux/src/master/buildroot-2013.11/.config) in the buildroot directory and run `make`.
 2. Set your $PATH to /path-to-buildroot/buildroot-x.x/output/host/usr/bin:${PATH} to include the gcc toolchain

 Note: you might also want to `export LD_LIBRARY_PATH=/path/to/buildroot-x.x/output/host/usr/i686-buildroot-linux-uclibc/sysroot/usr/lib` so if you do cross compile, you are linking against the correct libs.